Microlocal Analysis of Quantum Fields on Curved Spacetimes: Conformal transformations

-\subsubsection{Examples}
+\subsection{Examples}

 As mentioned in the introduction, the above reduction can be applied for example to the Kerr or Kerr-de Sitter exterior spacetimes and the Kerr-Kruskal spacetime for $A_{\mu}=0$, $V= m^{2}$.
 Other examples are cones, double cones and wedges in Minkowski spacetime.
-We refer the reader to \cite[Sect.
-4]{GOW} for details.
+We refer the reader to \cite[Section 4]{GOW} for details.

-\subsection{Hadamard states on general spacetimes}
+\section{Hadamard states on general spacetimes}

 Let us now go back to the general situation, where $(M, g)$ is a globally hyperbolic spacetime and $P$ a Klein-Gordon operator on $(M, g)$.
 Let us fix a space-like Cauchy surface $\Sigma$ in $(M,g)$.
-We will prove the following theorem, which follows from a construction in \cite[Sect.
-8.2]{GW1}.
-The classes $\Psi^{\infty}_{\rm (c)}(\Sigma)$ are introduced in Subsect. \ref{sec8.2}.
+We will prove the following theorem, which follows from a construction in \cite[Section 8.2]{GW1}.
+The classes $\Psi^{\infty}_{\rm (c)}(\Sigma)$ were introduced in Section \ref{sec8.2}.

 \begin{theoreme} Let $P$ a Klein-Gordon operator on the globally hyperbolic spacetime $(M, g)$ and $\Sigma$ a space-like Cauchy surface $\Sigma$ in $(M,g)$.
-Then: \ben \item there exists a Hadamard state $\omega$ for $P$ whose Cauchy surface covariances $\lambda^{\pm}_{\Sigma}$ belong to $\Psi^{\infty}_{\rm c}(\Sigma; M_{2}(\cc))$.
+Then: \ben \item there exists a Hadamard state $\omega$ for $P$ whose Cauchy surface covariances $\lambda^{\pm}_{\Sigma}$ belong to $\Psi^{\infty}_{\rm c}(\Sigma; M_{2}(\cc))$;